 When it comes to treating dextroscoliosis, the first treatment step is to tackle the presence of another condition that may be causing the problem and provide corrective treatment.
 This may sometimes involve referring the patient to a specialist that treats such medical issues.
 Once the underlying issue has been accessed, diagnosed, and corrected, we can then focus on treating the curvature of the spine.

-Here at Southwest Scoliosis Institute, our experts have been treating scoliosis-related issues for many years and they are adept at suggesting the appropriate course of treatment depending on the patient’s symptoms and the condition of their spine.
+Here at Southwest Scoliosis and Spine Institute, our experts have been treating scoliosis-related issues for many years and they are adept at suggesting the appropriate course of treatment depending on the patient’s symptoms and the condition of their spine.

 We consider the following factors before choosing a specific treatment: